In 1979, the Credit Valley Treatment Centre for Children had its official opening.

 In January of 2018, our new sites opened for business.

-In July of 2023, Bridget Fewtrell retired after 25 years of dedicated service to ErinoakKids, including 15 years as President and CEO, and Chris Hartley was named Chief Operating Officer by the Board of Directors.
+In July of 2023, Bridget Fewtrell retired after 25 years of dedicated service to ErinoakKids, including 15 years as President and CEO.
+After an interim term as Chief Operating Officer, the Board of Directors named Chris Hartley was the new President and CEO in April 2024.

 We are so grateful for those who have made it possible for ErinoakKids to develop into an organization that serves thousands of children and youth and their families every year.
 We look forward to what the future holds!